There are about 32,000 attorneys licensed to practice in North Carolina.

-Less than 4% are North Carolina Board Certified Specialists, and ten of them practice right here at our firm.3
+Approximately 4% are North Carolina State Bar Board Certified Specialists, and 10 of them practice right here at our firm.3

 Now unlike pilot certifications, a lack of specialization does not prevent an attorney from practicing, but it does indicate a certain level of expertise and accomplishment.

-If you are looking for an attorney who is a NC Board Certified specialist in workers’ compensation law or Social Security disability law, you won’t find many.
-Less than 1% of all North Carolina licensed attorneys are Board Certified Specialists in workers’ compensation law.3 There are even fewer in Social Security disability law – about 0.1%, in fact.3 We have ten of those specialists here at our firm.
-Contact us or call us toll free at 1-866-900-7078 to speak to one of them for FREE.
+If you are looking for an attorney who is an N.C.
+State Bar Board Certified Specialist in workers’ compensation law or Social Security Disability law, you won’t find many.
+Less than 1% of all attorneys licensed to practice in North Carolina are Board Certified Specialists in workers’ compensation law.3 There are even fewer in Social Security Disability law – less than 40, in fact.3 We have 10 N.C.
+State Bar Board Certified Specialists here at our firm.

-Doug Berger joined us in 2005 and is a shareholder of the firm.
-Doug is a former North Carolina Senator and also served as a Deputy Commissioner at the North Carolina Industrial Commission (NCIC) for 10 years.
+Doug Berger joined us in 2005 and is a Partner of the firm.
+Doug is a former North Carolina State Senator and also served as a Deputy Commissioner at the North Carolina Industrial Commission (NCIC) for 10 years.
 Doug was named to the “Best Lawyers” list for workers’ compensation law by Best Lawyers in America from 2021-2023.4

 Ryan Bliss joined the firm in 2012 after having been a worker’s compensation defense attorney representing insurance companies, and he is a Partner of the firm.
 This experience allowed him to see how workers’ compensation law is practiced from both sides.
 Super Lawyers magazine listed Ryan as a “Rising Star” in workers’ compensation law in 2018.5

-Matt Harbin joined the firm in 2003 and became a shareholder in 2008.
+Matt Harbin joined the firm in 2003 and became a Partner in 2008.
 Matt was appointed by (former) North Carolina Governor Bev Perdue to a two-and-a-half-year term on the North Carolina Commission for Mental Health, Developmental Disabilities and Substance Abuse Services.
 Matt was named to the “Best Lawyers” list for workers’ compensation law by Best Lawyers in America from 2021-2023.4

 Matthew Healey ran a workers’ compensation department at another N.C. firm prior to joining our firm, of which he is now a Partner.
-He has been selected to Best Lawyers in America’s annual list of workers’ compensation lawyers every year since 2013.4 North Carolina Super Lawyers listed him as a “Rising Star” from 2010–2013 and a “Super Lawyer” from 2014–2016.5,6 Best Lawyers went a step further and named Matthew as a workers’ compensation “Lawyer of the Year” for Raleigh in 2015 and 2017.7
+He has been selected to Best Lawyers in America’s annual list of workers’ compensation lawyers every year since 2013.4 North Carolina Super Lawyers listed him as a “Rising Star” from 2010–2013 and a “Super Lawyer” from 2014–2016, and 2021.5,6 Best Lawyers went a step further and named Matthew as a workers’ compensation “Lawyer of the Year” for Raleigh in 2015, 2017, and 2022.7

 Daniel Lehrer joined the firm in 2019 handling workers’ compensation and personal injury cases.
 Daniel’s background also includes Social Security Disability law.
 He has also been selected to Best Lawyers in America’s “Ones to Watch” annual list for workers’ compensation and personal injury law from 2021-2023.4

 Michael Roessler joined the firm in 2015, after having represented personal injury and workers’ compensation clients for more than five years, and he is now a Partner.
 Michael is passionate about representing marginalized members of the community and is an advocate of individuals’ rights.
 He was named to the “Best Lawyers” list for workers’ compensation law by Best Lawyers in America from 2022-2023.4

 Susan Vanderweert represented insurance companies and employers for more than 12 years before joining our firm.
-Susan, a Partner of the firm, has received the 2016 Martindale-Hubbell® Peer Review Ratings™ designation — the gold standard in attorney ratings.8 She has also been selected to Best Lawyers in America’s annual “Best Lawyers in America” list for workers’ compensation law from 2021-2023.4
+Susan, a Partner of the firm, has received the 2021 Martindale-Hubbell® Peer Review Ratings™ designation — the gold standard in attorney ratings.8 She has also been selected to Best Lawyers in America’s annual “Best Lawyers in America” list for workers’ compensation law from 2021-2023.4

 Social Security Disability Specialist at James Scott Farrin

-Rick Fleming joined the firm in 2002 and is a shareholder and head of the firm’s Social Security disability department.
+Rick Fleming joined the firm in 2002 and is a Partner and head of the firm’s Social Security Disability department.
 He is admitted to practice before the Supreme Court of the United States.
-Rick is also the Fourth and DC Circuits representative for the National Organization of Social Security Claimants’ Representatives (NOSSCR) Board of Directors, and serves on the Nominations and Elections Committee for the NOSSCR.
-Additionally, he is vice chair of the N.C.
-State Bar’s Social Security Disability Law Specialty Committee.
+Rick is also the Fourth and DC Circuits representative for the National Organization of Social Security Claimants’ Representatives (NOSSCR) Board of Directors, and has supported the organization in a variety of leading roles.
+He will serve as the President of NOSSCR in 2024.

 Get a FREE Case Evaluation from NC Lawyers

-If you think you can’t afford them (or any of our attorneys), think again.
-All of our attorneys work on a contingency fee basis to try to help our clients navigate the best course of action for their specific situation.2
+If you think you can’t afford it, think again.
+Our attorneys work on a contingency fee basis to help our clients navigate the best course of action for their specific situation.2